Eustace Cockrell and

 the Art of Story Telling

-Eustace Cockrell was best known as a pioneer television writer who wrote many of the early westerns (Sugarfoot, Maverick and Cheyenne) while under contract with Warner Brothers.
-He also contributed stories and teleplays for such diverse programs as Philco Television Playhouse, The Loretta Young Show, Alfred Hitchcock Presents, Damon Runyon Theatre, The Web, Man Without a Gun, Target, Jefferson Drum, Walter Winchell Files, This Man Dawson, Two Faces West and Naked City.
-(See Television Stories/Screenplays.)
+Eustace Cockrell was best known as a pioneer television writer who wrote many of the early westerns (Have Gun Will Travel, Maverick, etc.) while under contract with Warner Brothers.
+He also wrote scripts for such diverse programs as the Loretta Young Show, The Naked City, I Spy and Alfred Hitchcock Presents.
+In 1953 he was nominated for an Academy Award in the Documentary category.

 Over 100 Stories

-Prior to the advent of television, however, Cockrell published over 100 short stories in “pulp” fiction magazines such as Blue Book, Adventure and Argosy as well as in “slick” publications like Collier’s, Saturday Evening Post, Esquire and The American Magazine.
-In addition, another 40 unpublished stories have been collected, some of which may have appeared in magazines or under pseudonyms not yet identified.
+Prior to the advent of television, however, Eustace published over 100 short stories in “pulp” magazines such as Blue Book and Argosy as well as in “slick” publications like Collier’s, Saturday Evening Post, Esquire and The American Magazine.
+In addition, another 40 “unpublished stories” have been collected, some of which may have been published in magazines not yet identified.